 ALPHABET MATCHING GAME VOCABULARY FLASHCARDS

-You can communicate in Assamese.
-Four out of five new jobs in the US are created as a result of foreign trade.
+Knowing Assamese opens the door to art, music, dance, fashion, cuisine, film, philosophy, and science Your marketable skills in the global economy are improved when you master Assamese.
 Skills like problem solving, dealing with abstract concepts, are increased when you study Assamese.
 Studying Assamese offers a sense of the past: culturally and linguistically.

 How Long Does it Take to Learn Assamese?